 When shopping, many of the marketplaces will offer prices in Euros or American dollars.
 This allows them to round up and charge a bit more, while making things sound cheaper (10 Euros sounds much more attractive than 100 Egyptian pounds!)
 But when you shop with the local currency, you can use the correct price, not the rounded price, for items, and save a bit.

 4. See what you really want to see with private tours

 There are many ways to take tours of Egypt, including booking excursions through a travel agency – the same agency you might use for flights or hotel rooms.
 The problem with this is that it’s harder to choose exactly what you want to see – so some of your dollars may go to waste.
 With private guided Egypt tours through Egypt Tours Plus, you can choose exactly the areas you want to see.

-Try our Nile cruises, luxury Egypt tours or popular Nile cruise holiday packages, or combine a tour of Egypt with tours of Jordan, Morocco, Turkey, and many other areas.
+Try our Nile cruises, luxury Egypt tours or popular Nile River cruises, or combine a tour of Egypt with tours of Jordan, Morocco, Turkey, and many other areas.
 You can see exactly what you want with far more variety through our Egypt tour packages.

 5. Don’t overpay for common tourist activities, and pay attention to common vendor practices